 9. Baseline Documentation for Enforcement.
 In order to establish the present condition of the Property, DISTRICT will prepare a Baseline Documentation Report, which will be maintained on file with DISTRICT and will serve as an objective information baseline for monitoring compliance with the terms of this Easement.
 Before the Baseline Documentation Report is finalized, GRANTOR shall be provided a complete copy of the Report and shall be given forty-five (45) days in which to inform DISTRICT of any errors in the Report.
-If any errors in the Baseline Documentation Report are identified by GRANTOR and verified by DISTRICT, appropriate corrections shall be made.
+If any errors in the Baseline Documentation Report are identified by GRANTOR and verified by DISTRICT, appropriate corrections shall be made and then GRANTOR shall sign the Report.
+The Baseline Documentation Report will include a Baseline Site Map, which designates Building Envelopes.
 The parties agree that, once finalized by DISTRICT, the Baseline Report will provide an accurate representation of the Property at the time of the recordation of this Easement.